tonethar/IGME-230-GDD-Master/notes/web-apps-3.md

 When you load this into Chrome, the &lt;h1> text doesn't change.
 Huh?

 ### A. Check the JavaScript console
-Go ahead and right-click to bring up the Web Inspector to get an idea why.
+Right-click to bring up the Web Inspector to get an idea why.

 ![The JavaScript Console](_images/dom-2.jpg)